-|Mechanism of Action||Polymyxin B targets and alters permeability lipopolysaccharide (LPS) of gram negative bacteria leading to lysing of the cell.
+|Mechanism of Action||Polymyxin B targets and alters the permeability of lipopolysaccharide (LPS) of Gram-negative bacteria leading to cell lysis.
 Polymyxin B only needs to interact with LPS, it is not required to enter the cell.|

-|Spectrum||Polymyxin B sulfate targets the outer membrane of gram negative bacteria especially Pseudomonas aeruginosa.|
+|Spectrum||Polymyxin B Sulfate targets the outer membrane of Gram-negative bacteria especially Pseudomonas aeruginosa.|

-|Microbiology Applications||Polymyxin B sulfate is commonly used in clinical in vitro microbiological antimicrobial susceptibility tests (panels, discs, and MIC strips) against gram negative microbial isolates.
-Medical microbiologists use AST results to recommend antibiotic treatment options for infected patients.
+|Microbiology Applications||Polymyxin B Sulfate is commonly used in clinical in vitro microbiological antimicrobial susceptibility tests (panels, discs, and MIC strips) against Gram-negative microbial isolates.
+Medical microbiologists use AST results to recommend antibiotic treatment options.
 Representative MIC values include:

-|Plant Biology Applications||Polymyxin was successfully tested to counteract phytopathogenic gram-negative bacteria growth.
-Polymixin reduced bacterial growth of different strains of Pseudomonas viridiflava at low dosages (0.08 µg/ml) whereas Erwinia carotovora growth was inhibited at slightly higher concentrations (0.25 µg/ml) (Selim et al. 2005)|
+|Plant Biology Applications||Polymyxin was successfully tested to counteract phytopathogenic Gram-negative bacteria growth.
+Polymyxin reduced growth of different strains of Pseudomonas viridiflava at low concentrations (0.08 µg/ml) whereas Erwinia carotovora growth was inhibited at slightly higher concentrations (0.25 µg/ml) (Selim et al, 2005).|

 |Molecular Formula||C56H98N16O13 · xH2SO4 (lot specific)|

-MJ Mueller, W Brodschelm.
-"Signaling in the elicitation process is mediated through the octadecanoid pathway leading to jasmonic acid".
+Mueller MJ, Brodschelm W, Spannagl E and Zenk MH (1993) Signaling in the elicitation process is mediated through the octadecanoid pathway leading to jasmonic acid.
 Proc.
 Natl.
 Acad.
 Sci.
-USA Vol. 90, pp. 7490-7494, August 1993.
+USA 90(16):7490-7494 PMID 11607420

 |MIC||P. aeruginosa (ATCC 27853)| 4 |1666| A. baumannii (ATCC BAA 747)|2|1666| K. pneumoniae ATCC 13883|2|1666| P. aeruginosa (9019)|4|1666| A. baumannii (1261)|4|1666| K. pneumoniae (VM9)|2|1666||